 What makes Berlin special

-Berlin, as the capital of Germany, is one of the European metropolises where everyone should have visited once.
+Berlin, as the capital of Germany, is one of the European metropolises which everyone should have visited once.
 The fall of the Berlin Wall in 1989 not only brought the long desired freedom to Berliners, but also gave the city the space to develop.
 Today Berlin is the epicentre of cultural encounters in Germany and Europe.
 Young, old and people of all nations come together in the capital.
 Berlin is international, Berlin is multicultural, Berlin is a place where everyone can be as they are.
 It is above all the mood, the atmosphere, that makes Berlin so special.
 The mixture of different languages that forms a unity in bars, cafés and pubs and sounds together out onto the streets - the sound of Berlin.
 But besides the unique attitude to life, the city itself is also a beauty.
 Berlin may be a big city with many dark and grey streets, but the more beautiful are the corners where history was once written or where today the colourful life flourishes.
 The city never gets boring and there is probably no experience that one could not make here.

 The best time to visit Berlin